Flame221/context-learn2/README.md

 # Vite learning project

-In this roject I tried to use Context and Rounter.
+In this project I tried to use Context and Rounter.